StoneStepsInc/fit/README.md

 Scanning a file tree without the `-v` option will record computed checksums in the specified SQLite database.

-Multiple directories may be recorded in the same SQLite database via multiple scans.
-For example, for a drive that stores pictures and videos in separate root folders, such as `X:\Pictures` and `X:\Videos`, scanning those folders individually avoids scanning system folders `System Volume Information` and `$RECICLE.BIN`, if `-d X:\` was used.
+Multiple directories may be specified in a single scan, so they are recorded in the same scan in the SQLite database.
+For example, for a drive that stores pictures and videos in separate root folders, such as `X:\Pictures` and `X:\Videos`, scanning those folders as `-d X:\Pictures -d X:\Videos` avoids scanning system folders `X:\System Volume Information` and `X:\$RECICLE.BIN`, if `-d X:\` was used.

-Each file tree scan is recorded separately in the SQLite database and may be accompanied by a text message using the `-m` option, which may be useful when reviewing scan records later.
+Alternatively, an existing scan may be updated via `-u`, with some restrictions, which may be useful for splitting long scans.
+See `-u` option for more details.

+Note that scanning a file tree multiple times without `-u` or `-w` option will record multiple independent scans, which may yield unexpected results during verifiction.
+For example, if `X:\Pictures` and `X:\Videos` are scanned independently, in this order, and then when `X:\` is being verified, all files from `X:\Pictures` will be reported as new files because they were not present in the last scan of `X:\Videos`.

 ## Verifying a File Tree

-Scanning a file tree with the `-v` option will compare computed checksums against those stored in the SQLite database during the scan phase.
+Scanning a file tree with the `-v` option will compare computed checksums against those stored in the SQLite database during the last scan.

 Files with mismatching or missing checksums will be reported with three labels: